nadasamyy/iVolve-training/lab_6.md

 ## prequisites

-On Ubuntu EC2, you need to add the EC2 Amazon Linux private key to establish the initial connection for ssh-copy-id.
+On Ubuntu EC2, you need to add the EC2 AmazonLinux private key to establish the initial connection for ssh-copy-id.
 Here's how:

 1. First, create the .ssh directory if it doesn't exist:
 ```bash